 CPC as a corporate body has ultimate responsibility for ensuring compliance with the Data Protection legislation.
-The parish council has delegated this responsibility day to day to the Parish Clerk.
+The parish council has delegated this responsibility day to day to the Data Protection Officer who will be the Clerk or in their absence the Finance and Governance Committee.